 At a country fair, young hay-trusser Michael Henchard quarrels with his wife Susan, and in a drunken fit decides to auction off his wife and baby to a sailor for five guineas.
 The next day,...
 See full summary »

 At the center of the story is Augustus Melmotte, a European-born city financier, whose origins are as mysterious as his business dealings.
 Trollope describes him as 'something in the city',...
 See full summary »

 An adaptation of William Makepeace Thackeray's classic story of parvenue Becky Sharp's rise from obscure & humble origins to her subsequent ignominious fall from Society; set amongst the ...
 See full summary »

 Based on a little known 1848 novel by Anne Bronte, Tara Fitzgerald stars as an enigmatic young woman who moves to 19th Century Yorkshire with a young son.
 Distancing herself from everyone ...
 See full summary »

-Bathsheba everdene, a young vain girl, has just taken over her uncles farm.
+Bathsheba Everdene, a young vain girl, has just taken over her uncle's farm.
 Her pretty face, wealth, and naive personality attracts three men who wish to marry her.
-She ,bieng so naive and vain, gets herself into a love tangle between them.
-As her time passes and the responsibilities of her farm, workers, and personal status pile up into a stressful mess, she begins to learn the hardships of life.
+Naïve and vain, she gets herself into a love tangle between them.
+As time passes and responsibilities pile up into a stressful mess, she begins to learn the hardships of life.
 Written by

 Was this review helpful to you?